ZidPlan/zid/README.md

   * An unsigned integer 128
   * A UUID-length field

 Some databases have specialized fields for 128 bit values, such as PostgreSQL and its UUID extensions.
 PostgreSQL states that a UUID field will accept a string that is lowercase and that omits dashes.
 PostgreSQL does not do any validity-checking on the UUID value.
-Thus it is viable to store an Zid in a UUID field.
+Thus it is viable to store an ZID in a UUID field.

-Our team has a goal to create a PostgreSQL extension for the Zid data type.
+Our team has a goal to create a PostgreSQL extension for the ZID data type.

 ## Credits